Abo-3SooL/Integrated-Telecommunication-in-Mobile_Wireless-Optical_Fiber-Microwave-RF_Planning/README.md

 <ol>
   <li><b>Collecting Requirements</b></li>
-  This step is based on <b>Key Performance Indicators (KPIs)</b> and <b>strategic goals</b> of the intended telecom network.
-In this project, the requirements were provided by the instructor to simulate a real-world scenario.
+  <p align="justify">This step is based on <b>Key Performance Indicators (KPIs)</b> and <b>strategic goals</b> of the intended telecom network.
+In this project, the requirements were provided by the instructor to simulate a real-world scenario. </p>
   <li><b>Studying Technical Aspects</b></li>
-  This phase involves reviewing relevant technical information, network standards, and design considerations.
-The goal is to ensure a solid technical foundation before moving to the design stage.
+  <p align="justify">This phase involves reviewing relevant technical information, network standards, and design considerations.
+The goal is to ensure a solid technical foundation before moving to the design stage. </p>
   <li><b>Choosing Components</b></li>
-  Based on the requirements, appropriate <b>Huawei components</b> and other network elements are selected.
-This stage relies heavily on <b>datasheets</b> to evaluate technical specifications, compatibility, and performance.
+  <p align="justify">Based on the requirements, appropriate <b>Huawei components</b> and other network elements are selected.
+This stage relies heavily on <b>datasheets</b> to evaluate technical specifications, compatibility, and performance. </p>
   <li><b>Implementation & Connection</b></li>
-  This includes <b>schematic designs, topology diagrams</b>, and establishing connections between components.
-For mobile wireless and microwave phases, simulations are carried out in <b>Forsk Atoll</b> to validate network performance.
+  <p align="justify">This includes <b>schematic designs, topology diagrams</b>, and establishing connections between components.
+For mobile wireless and microwave phases, simulations are carried out in <b>Forsk Atoll</b> to validate network performance. </p>
   <li><b>Deliverables</b></li>
-  <b>Final outcomes</b> prepared for handover to other engineering or operations teams including <b>Bill of Quantities (BOQs)</b>.
+  <p align="justify"><b>Final outcomes</b> prepared for handover to other engineering or operations teams including <b>Bill of Quantities (BOQs)</b>. </p>
 </ol>

 ## Project Phases